12-Week INH-RPT Regimen for Treatment of Latent TB Infection

 - MDH TB Medications Program

-MDH’s program for providing TB medications free-of-charge for Minnesota residents who are receiving treatment for LTBI or active TB disease.
+MDH’s program for providing TB medications for Minnesota residents who are receiving treatment for LTBI or active TB disease.

 - Recommendations for Use of an Isoniazid-Rifapentine Regimen with Direct Observation to Treat Latent Mycobacterium tuberculosis Infection

 Published in the Centers for Disease Control and Prevention's MMWR:60(48);1650-1653.

 - Webinar: Using the 12-Week INH-RPT Regimen for the Treatment of Latent TB Infection (LTBI)

 MDH webinar for local public health nurses, approximately 50 minutes long, that explains the 12-week isoniazid (INH) and rifapentine (RPT) LTBI treatment regimen and describes recommended situations in which it may be considered.
 The webinar also outlines how local health departments in Minnesota can request INH-RPT from the MDH TB Medications program.